Duhocsinh1/tfs-vnmod/README(EN).md

 <a href="https://github.com/Duhocsinh1/tfs-vnmod/releases"><img src="https://img.shields.io/github/v/release/Duhocsinh1/tfs-vnmod"></a>

 > [!WARNING]
-> Please do not edit, repost, or download elsewhere.
-This is the only reputable download site for MODs!
+> Please do not edit, repost, or download elsewhere, do not claim as your own.
+This is the only reputable download site for this MOD!
 >

 **Installation instructions:**